Managing strategic risk for global companies

 In today's complex world, companies face multiple challenges when it comes to insuring global assets.
 Operating across different jurisdictions, they frequently have to deal with a confusing set of local policies with varying degrees of cover.

-Traditionally the preserve of major multinational corporates, such programmes are now being purchased by mid-sized and even smaller companies as they expand their business, supply chains and financial assets into different countries across the world.
+Traditionally the preserve of major multinational corporates, such programs are now being purchased by mid-sized and even smaller companies as they expand their business, supply chains and financial assets into different countries across the world.

 However, these smaller organisations face substantial challenges in implementing international policies.
-For example, many struggle to prevent local offices buying policies from non-programme entities, and there can be higher costs involved in such a set up.
+For example, many struggle to prevent local offices buying policies from non-program entities, and there can be higher costs involved in such a set up.

 For insurers, the challenge is to quantify risks in parts of the globe where they may have no previous experience.
 And creating standardised policy wording to cover all jurisdictions is a major technical challenge.
 Swiss Re Corporate Solutions aims to overcome these challenges and advance Corporate Insurance by developing industry solutions together with partners like Württembergische Versicherung.

 Some more established insurance companies rely on legacy systems with processes that have been pieced together over time, as well as conflicting technologies that simply do not talk to one another.

 To overcome the inefficacies in these legacy systems, which can cause process frictions including delays in settling claims, we need to leverage today's technological advances such as cloud computing to build open and connected industry platforms with API connections to achieve an end to end integration.
 Other industries are demonstrating the power of such architectures.